Christmas wreath cookie recipes with Bible and Catholic Advent object lessons

 Teetotaler: You are complex.
 You avoid strong drink, but it often isn't for the reasons that you tell people.
 You are deeper person than you let on.
 Basically, you don't trust yourself and you sometimes don't listen to your own inner wisdom.
 Worry is your ruling passion.
 Your icon: Michelle and Jim Duggar

-Lambrusco: This wine is so 7-11 makes Slurpees of it for parents to give kids in place of Ritalin.
-If you like Lambrusco, you're non-confrontational and a bit dull.
+Lambrusco: This wine is so sweet 7-11 makes Slurpees of it for parents to give kids in place of Ritalin.
+If you like Lambrusco, you're non-confrontational and easy going.
 You want to be thought a wine enthusiast but don't want the commitment of a good dry red wine hangover.
 You'd make a good supervisor.
 Your ruling passion is caution.
 Your icon?
 Dan Quayle, Thomas Jefferson

 White Zinfandel or Grenache: Starting to get just a hint of fruit here.
 Slightly risky.
 And that's your personality.
 You're hiding something.
 You long to be naughty but still need safety.
 You could be a lot of fun at a party, but alas no one will ever know.
 That ultra conservative superego will never let you enjoy wilder.
 Like red zinfandel--now that's fun!
 You live vicariously and have a strong future as an author of romance novels.
 Fear is your ruling passion.
 Your icon?
 Prince Charles, Richard Nixon